Hannieliao/Baton/README.md

 - [x] 🔥 Release on arxiv!
 - [x] 🔥 Release demo page!
 - [x] 🔥 Release human perfence dataset!
-- [ ] Release Reward model training code
+- [x] Release reward model training/inference code & checkpoint
 - [ ] Release finetuning code based on tango
-- [ ] Release finetuning code based on AudioLDM

 ## Repository Overview
 We provide an example of how you can Aligning Text-to-Audio Model with any of your specific preferences using Baton.
 And we are releasing our implementation of finetuning one of the SOTA text-to-audio model [Tango](https://github.com/declare-lab/tango), while supporting imporve more T2A models or other audio generation models.